-To understand some of this misconception and stigma associated with RPO in the marketplace, the Recruitment Process Outsourcing Association hosted a panel discussion with top RPO and TA (talent acquisition) leaders to shed some light on the topic.
-This article highlights a few takeaways from their discussion.
+To understand some of the stigma associated with RPO in the marketplace, the Recruitment Process Outsourcing Association hosted a panel discussion with top RPO and talent acquisition leaders to shed some light on the topic.
+This article highlights a few takeaways from their conversation.

 What the bleep is recruitment process outsourcing? (download eBook)

-However, it is different when an organization has never used recruitment process outsourcing and is not familiar with this kind of service.
-RPO is perceived as a threat to internal livelihoods, and some of the common questions paused include; Are we going to lose our jobs?
-Is this going to take away from the HR function?
+However, it is different when an organization has never used RPO before and is not familiar with this kind of service.
+RPO can be perceived as a threat to internal staff's livelihoods, and some of the common questions paused include: "Are we going to lose our jobs?
+Is this going to take away from the HR function?"

-You have to walk them through the infrastructure that an RPO provides to help them perform their roles better.
-Being able to tell these stories from a change agent perspective helps change their mindsets.
+"You have to walk them through the infrastructure that an RPO provides to help them perform their roles better.
+Being able to tell these stories from a change agent perspective helps change their mindsets."

 Zachary Chertok, the Principal Analyst, HCM Aberdeen, observes that there is a transformation in HR.
 It is not just digital, but as managers get more performance-based roles and as more data gets into their hands.
 What is HR doing?
 What is their involvement?